New Arrivals Category

 _________________________________________________

-Although he had begun writing Doctor Zhivago in 1910, Pasternak did not complete his masterpiece until 1955.
-The following year, he submitted his manuscript to the Soviet newspaper Novi Mir , which firmly rejected it given anti-social positions.
-Soviet systems developed by the author.
+Although he began writing Doctor Zhivago as early as 1910, Pasternak did not complete his masterpiece until 1955.
+The following year, he submitted his manuscript to the Soviet newspaper Novi Mir, which firmly rejected it in view of the anti-Soviet positions developed by the author.

-At the instigation of the Italian publisher Giangiacomo Feltrinelli, the manuscript was smuggled to Milan and published in 1957 by his publishing house.
-In the midst of the Cold War, the CIA favored copies, translations, and distribution in Europe of Pasternak's novel.
+At the instigation of the Italian publisher Giangiacomo Feltrinelli, the manuscript was smuggled into Milan and published in 1957 by his publishing house.
+During the height of the Cold War, the CIA facilitated the copying, translation, and distribution of Pasternak's novel in Europe.

-The Nobel Prize for Literature was awarded to the Russian writer on October 23, 1958.
-Threatened by the Soviet government, Pasternak decided not to go to Sweden to receive his prize.
-He died two years later, on May 30, 1960, in absolute poverty.
+The Nobel Prize in Literature was awarded to the Russian writer on October 23, 1958.
+Threatened by the Soviet government, Pasternak refused to travel to Sweden to receive his prize.
+He died two years later, on May 30, 1960, in abject poverty.

-Twenty-five years after his death, Doctor Zhivago , a literary masterpiece of the 20th century, appeared in the Soviet Union in 1985, thanks to perestroika and the Soviet desire for openness initiated by Gorbachev.
+Twenty-five years after his death, Doctor Zhivago , a literary masterpiece of the 20th century, was published in the Soviet Union in 1985, thanks to perestroika and the Soviet openness initiated by Gorbachev.